bonitasoft/bonita-doc/md/what-is-bonita.md

 ## What can I do with Bonita?

 Bonita is a Digital Process Automation platform that allows you to create applications based on processes.
 Processes can be partially automated (if involving users) or fully automated.

-Bonita is applicable to a wide range of use cases: applications can go from loan request management, to student application processes,to analytical processes in drug discovery - and more!
+DPA, available with all Bonita editions, is applicable to a wide range of use cases: applications can go from loan request management, to student application processes,to analytical processes in drug discovery - and more!
 You can find the various industries where Bonita is used as well as use cases from our [website dedicated page](https://www.bonitasoft.com/industries).

+Starting with Bonita 7.10, you can also handle Adaptive Case Management with Bonita.
+ACM (Adaptive or Advanced Case Management) is like DPA in the sense that it allows to handle cases with some automation.
+But it also relies on strong principles that make it different from DPA:
+  - Empower the actors:
+  Actors in charge of the case have some autonomy to lead the case to its closure: not all process paths are pre-determined.
+Some tasks are optional, some are discretionnary.
+Actors' specific knowledge make them fully able to choose the right next action for a case.
+  - Expect the unexpected:
+  A case can be stopped, resumed and can even change its state at any time without a path being predefined.
+New tasks may need to be created on the fly to reflect the specificity of a case while still benefiting from traceability.
+  - Adapt to the context: case type and state define the availability of tasks following a set of business rules.
+Those rules must be editable on the fly.
+  - Center on data: Case execution is not centered around a strict process, but around case data to create and update.

+ACM, available in Teamwork, Efficiency, Performance and Enterprise editions, is applicable to use cases including problem investigations  (like insurance claims), audits or decision making procedures.

 ## How do I create a Bonita application?